There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 The Secret Weapon name has become part of Alton Towers folklore.
 It is not just a codename.
 It is a promise that something significant is coming.

 Quite often, that promise has come with another powerful phrase attached: “world’s first”.
-From Oblivion being promoted as the world’s first vertical drop roller coaster to Thirteen introducing its secret drop-track moment and The Smiler arriving with a record-breaking 14 inversions, Secret Weapon projects have often been built around a headline-grabbing idea that fans could instantly understand.
+From Oblivion being promoted as the world’s first vertical drop roller coaster, to Thirteen hiding its surprise drop-track moment, to The Smiler arriving with a record-breaking 14 inversions, Secret Weapon projects have often been built around one big idea fans can instantly understand.

-Alton Towers needed a major new ride, but the park had one very awkward challenge: it could not simply build upwards.
+Alton Towers wanted major roller coasters, but the park had one very awkward challenge: it could not simply build upwards.

 Because of the resort’s setting, planning restrictions and the famous tree-line rule, Alton Towers had to become clever.
 Instead of dropping huge coasters onto the skyline, it had to dig down, hide rides in the landscape, use terrain, build tension and make attractions feel bigger than their physical height.